Readless

 ApproachProsCons

-RSS power stack (Inoreader-style)Better free-limit transparency and lower entry pricingCan require more setup discipline
+RSS power stack (Inoreader-style)Better free-limit transparency; lowest paid entry with free optionCan require more setup discipline and rule tuning

 Digest-first automationLargest weekly time savings for newsletter-heavy usersNeeds a defined briefing workflow to work well